spray/spray/docs/documentation/spray-routing/encoding-directives/compressResponseIfRequested.rst

 no ``Accept-Encoding`` header present     uncompressed
 ========================================= ===============================

-For an overview of the different ``compressResponse`` directives and which one to use when, see :ref:`WhenToUseWhichCompressResponseDirective`.
+For an overview of the different ``compressResponse`` directives see :ref:`WhenToUseWhichCompressResponseDirective`.

 Example
 -------

-.. includecode:: /../spray-routing-tests/src/test/scala/spray/routing/EncodingDirectivesSpec.scala
+.. includecode:: ../code/docs/directives/EncodingDirectivesExamplesSpec.scala
-   :snippet: compressResponseIfRequested-example
+   :snippet: compressResponseIfRequested